Bulli

 Table Chart PROFILE FAQ

-As of September 2025, 3625 residents are employed while the unemployment rate is 0.3% higher than Rest of NSW's rate of 3.8%.
-Workforce participation in Bulli is high at 64.6%, compared to Rest of NSW's 56.4%.
-Key industries for employment among residents are health care & social assistance, education & training, and construction.
-Bulli specializes particularly in education & training with an employment share 1.6 times the regional level, while agriculture, forestry & fishing has limited presence at 0.3% compared to 5.3% regionally.
+Workforce participation was 65.5%, compared to Regional NSW's 61.3%.
+According to Census responses, 42.4% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+Key industries for employment include health care & social assistance, education & training, and construction.
+Bulli specializes in education & training with an employment share 1.6 times the regional level, while agriculture, forestry & fishing has limited presence at 0.3% compared to 5.3% regionally.

-Employment opportunities locally may be limited as suggested by Census working population vs resident population count.
-Over a 12-month period ending September 2025, employment increased by 0.3%, labour force by 0.2%, leading to unemployment falling by 0.2 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.5% and unemployment rise by 0.4 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 indicate potential future demand within Bulli.
-Over five years, national employment is forecast to expand by 6.6%, and over ten years by 13.7%.
-Applying these projections to Bulli's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years.
+Employment opportunities locally may be limited as indicated by the Census working population vs resident population count.
+In a 12-month period ending in May-25, employment increased by 0.5%, labour force by 0.5%, and unemployment remained largely unchanged.
+By comparison, Regional NSW saw employment decline of 1.2% and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Bulli's employment mix suggests local employment could increase by 6.9% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment